 If a waiting list exists, we will connect you with the first person on that list.
 If they accept and pay in full, your workshop fee will be refunded.

 Art Leap Adventures is not responsible for travel-related expenses (such as non-refundable airline tickets) incurred in preparation for this workshop.
 Travel insurance with medical and trip cancellation coverage is required.
+If an emergency arises, please contact Meagan immediately to discuss next steps.

 SMALL PRINT, PLEASE READ